juxor/afaq/markdown/secH3.md

 management"_ is not explained, but the fact remains Trotsky clearly differentiated between management and control.
 For him, _"workers' control"_ meant _"workers supervision"_ over the capitalist who retained power.
-Thus the _"slogan of workers control of production"_ was not equated to actual workers control over production.
+Thus the _"slogan of workers' control of production"_ was not equated to actual workers' control over production.
 Rather, it was _"a sort of economic dual power"_ which meant that _"ownership and right of disposition remain in the hands of the capitalists."_ This was because it was _"obvious that the power is not yet in the hands of the proletariat, otherwise we would have not workers' control of production but the control of production by the workers' state as an introduction to a regime of state production on the foundations of nationalisation."_ [Trotsky, **The Struggle Against Fascism in Germany**, p.
 91 and p.
 92]